Gaming machines can be used in licensed premises if they:

 Transfer a gaming machine permit

-Whenever the licensed premises holder changes, the new holder must apply to transfer the licensed premises gaming machine permit and pay £25.
+Whenever the licensed premises holder changes, the new holder must apply to transfer the licensed premises gaming machine permit by completing the appropriate sections of the notification application form and pay £25.
 (Cheques are payable to City of York Council).

 Variation of gaming machine permit

-You can apply to vary the number of machines on your premises but an application for more machines than your current entitlement will need to be considered on its merits and may or may not be granted.
+You can apply to vary the number of machines on your premises by completing the appropriate sections of the notification application form, but an application for more machines than your current entitlement will need to be considered on its merits and may or may not be granted.

 Gambling Commission requirements